-First thing, and this is so important: Make really sure the ice is safe.
+The first thing this is so important is: Make really sure the ice is safe.
 You don’t need to be the first one out there.
 If there are other people on the ice, and if they’re bigger than you, you should be okay.
-Still, it’s a good idea to wear a life-jacket on early ice.
-Cabela’s offers inflatable vests that are comfortable, you won’t even know you have it on, but they’ll keep you above the ice if something bad should happen.
+Still, it’s a good idea to wear a life jacket on early ice.
+Cabela’s offers inflatable vests that are comfortable, you won’t even know you have them on, but they’ll keep you above the ice if something bad should happen.
 However, don’t put yourself in that situation.
 Some folks say that “the ice is never safe”, and while that may be true, there are times when it’s more reliable than other times.
 Just do all you can to be on safe ice.

 Look for panfish in areas where you caught them in the fall.
 Weedbeds can be very good, but shallow rushes can be outstanding also.